 (Photo: Alison Gardiner)

-1. East Outlet of the Kennebec - The section of the river from the markers at the dam of Moosehead Lake down to the markers at the end of "Beach Pool" is open throughout the winter.
+1. East Outlet of the Kennebec - From Oct.1-31st the East Outlet becomes fly fishing and catch-and-release only.
+The section of the river from the markers at the dam of Moosehead Lake down to the markers at the end of "Beach Pool" is open throughout the year.
 The Kennebec, especially this section, is a larger Maine river.
 Even if you find other anglers there it's likely you'll find some water all to yourself.

 2. Upper Dam Pool - Open until the end of October.
 Upper Dam is located between Upper Richardson Lake and Mooselookmeguntic Lake.
 Expect to see landlocked salmon and brook trout.

 3. Mousam River- Running through southern Maine - notably in Kennebunk - the Mousam provides tidal fishing below the Rt.
 1 dam, but also has freshwater trout fishing open all year.
 Between Mousam Lake downstream to the Rt.
 1 dam holds stocked trout.

 4. Presumpscot - Possibly the most well known/heavily fished river in Maine.
 The Presumpscot is a tailwater out of Sebago Lake which eventually finds its way to the ocean in Portland.
 The crossing at rt.
 35 in Windham is one of the hot spots for trout.
 Easy access in a well populated area and heavy stocking brings many an angler here.
 It's a great river to enjoy a real possibility of a tight line even throughout the winter.